 So, what is too fast or too slow?

-A very fast speaker 250 – 400 words per minute (a sports commentator or auctioneer)
+very fast speaker: 250 – 400 words per minute (a sports commentator or auctioneer)•

-A speaker who always speaks at the same pace is boring.
-The presentation becomes monotonous and the audience will lose interest and disengage.
+Speaking at the same pace is boring.
+Audience can lose interest and disengage.
 A good public speaker is aware of the speed they speak and can control it to suit their purposes.

-The audience is listening in their foreign language.
+• audience is listening in their foreign language

 More articles about English Presentations

 EF ( English First)